KumoCorp/kumomta/docs/tutorial/kumomta_day_1.md

 ```

 ## Check the logs
 Reguardless of whether the mail delivers or not, you should take a look at the logs.
 Standard logs are found in ```/var/tmp/kumo-logs``` as can be seen in this tree.
 Logs are bundled by day and compressed so to read these, you need to unpack them first.
+The logs are typically stored in date formatted files, but you have [many options](https://docs.kumomta.com/userguide/configuration/logging/) and KumoMTA is highly configurable.

 ```info
 /var/tmp/kumo-logs